mlromramse/hitta/readme.md

-# tyda.py
+# hitta.py

-This is a very simple tool, written in python, that uses the native tyda.se http request to translate between Swedish and English.
+This is a very simple tool, written in python, that uses the native hitta.se http request to find the owner to a phone number.
+It is also possible to search for a name but it has to be a perfect match to work.

 ## Installation

-Clone the repo and run:
+Clone the repo and then run:

     pip install -r requirements.txt

-After that a translation can be made with:
+After that a phone number lookup can be made with:

-    ./tyda.py translation
+    ./hitta.py 555123123

 The result would be written in your terminal window:

-    translation
-    översättning
-    tolkning
-    återgivning
-    transformering
-    translation
-    omvandling
+    Title: The hitta.se title field
+    Type: Mobil
+    Tel: 555123123